Why Antibiotics Put You at Risk for Viral Infection

 This is because the good bacteria in probiotic foods are able to safely travel through the digestive tract until they land in your colon, where they do the most good.
 Studies show that probiotics are more likely to survive the harsh environment of your stomach when consumed as food — rather than as a probiotic supplement.12

 Amidst all of this antibiotic confusion, there is one simple solution.
 Start at the source — replenish the gut with probiotic-rich foods at home.
+(You can find the full program for Antiviral recovery here.)
 When the inner ecosystem has been destroyed by antibiotics, especially in children, it is beneficial bacteria that will do a body good.
 The friendly bugs found in foods like cultured vegetables and milk kefir, as well as ready-made probiotic drinks, can help rebuild and restore much of the damage antibiotics have done.

 You’ve probably been prescribed antibiotics more than once in your life, but did you think twice about taking them?
 It is not possible to stop the common cold or flu with antibiotics.
 In fact, antibiotics can make viral infections worse.
 Antibiotics can strengthen viral infection, such as the common cold or flu, through antibiotic resistance.